-The CEPC physics program spans a wide range of center-of-mass energies and beam luminosities to achieve the highest yields of Z,W and Higgs bosons produced in the exceptionally clean environment of an e^+e^- collider.
-As described in Chapter 2, the CEPC data will provide new levels of high precision tests of the Standard Model and in the search for new physics.
+The CEPC physics program spans a wide range of center-of-mass energies and beam luminosities to achieve the highest yields of Higgs, W, and Z bosons produced in the exceptionally clean environment of an $e^+e^-$ collider.
+As described in Chapter 2, the CEPC data will provide new levels of high precision tests of the Standard Model (SM) and in the search for physics beyond the SM (BSM).
 This chapter describes the design requirements for the CEPC detectors to achieve these physics goals, taking into account the CEPC collision environment and the related backgrounds.
 The CEPC precision physics program places stringent requirements on the detector performance.
-These include large and precisely defined solid angle coverage, precise track momentum measurement, high efficiency for vertex reconstruction, precise photon energy reconstruction, excellent particle identification, excellent jet reconstruction and flavor tagging.
+These include large and precisely defined solid angle coverage, excellent particle identification, precise particle energy/momentum measurement, efficient vertex reconstruction, excellent jet reconstruction and flavor tagging.

-Three preliminary CEPC detector concepts are introduced in this chapter.
-They derive from detector concepts introduced for the International Linear Collider project, benefiting from a long period of prior development, and incorporate modifications motivated by the circular collider experimental environment and by the higher luminosity.
-Although the overall design and main building blocks of the three concepts are similar, the particular technology choices are different.
-The CEPC baseline detector is based on a 3 Tesla solenoid magnetic field and follows closely the International Large Detector (ILD) design.
-It is guided by particle flow principles and it includes an ultra high granularity calorimeter system and a Time Projection Chamber (TPC).
-An alternative proposal substitutes the TPC with a full-silicon tracker (FST).
-A third design based on a lower magnetic field of 2 Tesla, a drift chamber, and dual readout calorimetry is also presented.
-While the baseline concept detector is used for the physics performance studies in this Conceptual Design Report, the other two designs are considered fully valid alternatives.
-The final two CEPC
+Two preliminary CEPC detector concepts are introduced in this chapter.
+True for IDEA?
+They derive from detector concepts introduced for the International Linear Collider project [1], benefiting from a long period of prior development, and incorporate modifications motivated by the circular collider experimental environment and by the higher luminosity.
+Although the overall design and main building blocks of the these concepts are similar, the particular technology choices are different.
+The CEPC baseline detector concept is based on a 3 Tesla solenoidal magnetic field and follows closely the International Large Detector (ILD) design [2, 3].
+It is guided by particle flow principles and includes an ultra high granularity calorimeter system and a Time Projection Chamber (TPC).
+A variant of the baseline concept substitutes the TPC with a full-silicon tracker (FST).
+The alternative detector concept is based on a lower magnetic field of 2 Tesla, a drift chamber, and dual readout calorimetry.
+While the baseline concept detector with the TPC is used for the physics performance studies in this Conceptual Design Report, the other op-

-- detectors are likely to be composed of the detector technologies included in any of these - 2 three concepts.
+- tions are considered fully valid alternatives.
+The final two CEPC detectors are likely to be - composed of the detector technologies included in these concepts and possibly beyond.